awsdocs/aws-kms-developer-guide/doc_source/data-protection.md

 + An IPSec VPN connection over the internet
 + [AWS Direct Connect](https://aws.amazon.com/directconnect/), which links your internal network to an AWS Direct Connect location over a standard Ethernet fiber\-optic cable\.

-To ensure privacy, all AWS KMS API calls must be signed and be transmitted over Transport Layer Security protocol \(TLS\) 1\.2 or later\.
+All AWS KMS API calls must be signed and be transmitted using Transport Layer Security \(TLS\)\.
 The calls also require a modern cipher suite that supports [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)\.
 Traffic to the hardware security modules \(HSMs\) that store key material for KMS keys is permitted only from known AWS KMS API hosts over the AWS internal network\.

 To connect directly to AWS KMS from your virtual private cloud \(VPC\) without sending traffic over the public internet, use VPC endpoints, powered by AWS PrivateLink\.
 For more information, see [Connecting to AWS KMS through a VPC endpoint](kms-vpc-endpoint.md)\.